What’s new with third-party service provider management in PCI DSS version 4.0?

 Requirement 12.8 of PCI DSS V3.2.1 stipulates the following be included in an organization’s TPSP management program:

-Written agreements that include an acknowledgement that the service providers are responsible for the security of cardholder data the service providers possess or otherwise store, process, or transmit on behalf of the customer, or to the extent that they could impact the security of the customer’s cardholder data environment
+- Written agreements that include an acknowledgment that the service providers are responsible for the security of cardholder data the service providers possess or otherwise store, process, or transmit on behalf of the customer, or to the extent that they could impact the security of the customer’s cardholder data environment

 To support these objectives, companion Requirement 12.9 of PCI DSS V3.2.1 mandates that TPSPs acknowledge in writing to customers that they are “responsible for the security of cardholder data the service provider possesses or otherwise stores, processes, or transmits on behalf of the customer, or to the extent that they could impact the security of the customer’s cardholder data environment.”